 Majors/Minors who might be interested:

 History, American History, Museum/Archival Studies, Education, Marketing/Tourism, Journalism, Non-Profit Management, African American Studies, Women’s Studies.

 Interns may gain professional experience in the following:

-Interns in the Curatorial Department will have the opportunity to conduct historical research for upcoming exhibits, assist staff in managing museum collections and archival work; collect oral histories and assist in the design, fabrication and installation for temporary exhibits.
+Interns in the Curatorial Department will have the opportunity to conduct historical research for upcoming exhibits, assist staff in managing museum collections, archives, and library; collect oral histories; and assist in the design, fabrication, and installation of temporary exhibits.